- Home

 - Proof of Household Income (for all household members who are 18 and older)

-- For Self Employed/1099: Profit and Loss statement, bank statements
+- For Self Employed/1099: 2024 Income Tax (1040 complete package showing Profit and Loss statement)

-- Two (2) Reference Letters
+- Applicant’s Resume and Two (2) Reference Letters

 A brief summary of available positions are included with the application packet.
 It is important to complete all areas of the pre-employment application and attach all necessary supporting documents.
 Failure to do so may result in you being disqualified from the process.
 Once all applications have been received and screened, they will be sent to the various City departments for each department to arrange an interview with prospective interns.